Welcome to Chatfield Health Care

+We will offer appointments for Covid-19 vaccinations to our patients in the highest risk/top priority groups first.
 We will contact the relevant patient groups to book appointments as soon as we are able to.
-For most people this will be via SMS, otherwise we will try and call you.
-The SMS invitation will include all the information you will need to book an appointment yourself, otherwise a couple of the staff in our administrative team will gladly be able to do this for you.
+For most people this will be via SMS, otherwise we will try and call you or you will receive a letter from us.
+The COVID-19 Vaccination Invitation will include all the information you will need to book an appointment yourself, otherwise a couple of the staff in our administrative team will gladly be able to do this for you.

 We are sure that you will appreciate that we are working very hard on this huge project, and we thank you for your patience.

 The order of priority for each group in the population to be invited to receive the Covid-19 vaccine is as follows:

 |1.||residents in a care home for older adults and their carers||Yes|

 |2.||all those aged 80 years of age and over and frontline health and social care workers||Yes|

 |3.||all those 75 years of age and over||Yes|